naturesdata/CorrelationProject/README.md

 ```
 cd DataClean/MergeTables/
 ```
-The compressed file `Enrollment.zip` was downloaded at http://adni.loni.usc.edu and contains the ADNI registry table in the form of a CSV file called `REGISTRY.csv`.
+The compressed file `Enrollment.zip` can be downloaded at http://adni.loni.usc.edu and contains the ADNI registry table in the form of a CSV file called `REGISTRY.csv`.
 This file must be moved into the `Dates` directory of the `MergeTables` submodule.
 Information extracted from the registry table is used to create the dates table.
 This table includes the dates when measurements were taken in order to select data values which were measured at the latest date.
 The dates table is stored at `./Dates/dates.rds` and can be created by executing the following commands in the submodule:
 ```
 cd Dates/
 Rscript dates.r 2> /dev/null